-Next on the Honeycomb Shirt and Dress Sew Along is…, yes, the dreaded assembling of a PDF pattern but, no fear, we are giving you some tips to make this process much easier.
+Next on the Honeycomb Shirt and Dress Sew Along is..., yes, the dreaded assembling of a PDF pattern but, no fear, we are giving you some tips to make this process much easier.
 And also all CocoWawa Patterns come with a copy shop version so that you can skip the assembling part.
-Just save your pattern file on an USB or similar and take it to a copy shop to print it out on an A0-A1 format and this time you can find as well this same pattern in paper version 🙂
+Just save your pattern file on an USB or similar and take it to a copy shop to print it out on an A0-A1 format.

 But!
-Let’s imagine you are using your trusty printer at home 🙂 First of all, you need to open the ‘print at home’ version of the pattern on Adobe Reader (the usually software that reads PDF files).
-In this case you have the A4 and also the US Letter alternative.
-Then, click on print and make sure the bit ‘Actual size’ is selected and that the ‘fit to size’ one is NOT.
+Let's imagine you are using your trusty printer at home :) First of all, you need to open the 'print at home' version of the pattern (here you can choose either the sweater or the top, or both, hehe) on Adobe Reader (the usually software that reads PDF files).
+Then, click on print and make sure the bit 'Actual size' is selected and that the 'fit to size' one is NOT.

 Once you have printed all the pages, the first thing to do is to make sure they have been printed correctly (start with just the first page with the test square on it and if it turns out right, then keep on printing the rest).

-Now for how to assemble a pdf pattern.
+Now for the assembling part.
 Here, what you usually do (at least it is what I used to always do in the past) is to cut along the rectangle that you will see on each page, but! instead of cutting all the sides, do it differently this time.
 Just cut the right and bottom lines on each page and overlap the edges.

 Then follow the numbers on each page and use the little black triangles to align the pages.

-On the instructions there’s also a printing and assembling layout on page 7 that you can follow to see how it should look.
+On the instructions there's also a printing and assembling layout that you can follow to see how it should look.

 Another tip here is to find along the whole layout which pieces are the ones you actually need for the version you have chosen.
 Then go to the number pages and assemble those, instead of all of them, saving a lot of time as well.